Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 The BC Coral is the big playground at Buffalo Creek.
 It’s an old-school one with wooden bridges, monkey bars, a climbing ball, see-saw, and little zip line.
 My kids loved it.

 To get to it, you actually have to hike one of the trails, which was definitely fun.
-It’s uphill on the way there and only takes about 10 minutes to get there from the cabooses and BC Depot.
+It’s uphill on the way there and only takes about 10 minutes from the cabooses and BC Depot.
 We went before the bison feeding so didn’t have a lot of time.
 My kids would have definitely stayed longer if I had let them!

-Luxury Cabins: Buffalo Creek Vacation Rentals
+Stay in a Luxury Cabin at Buffalo Creek Vacation Rentals

 And if you want a massage, they actually have a masseuse that will come to the property and give you a massage right in the cabin.
 Heaven.

-Nearby Things to Do
+Find Things to Do Nearby

 Buffalo Creek Vacations is in such an ideal location that it’s hard to pick one or two things nearby to focus on if you want to do some day tripping.
 So I’m just going to tell you a bunch of things and you can choose!

-Hiking & Outdoor Fun
+Hiking and Outdoor Fun

 Max Patch

 This is one of the best spots I’ve ever been to with its 360-degree views of the Blue Ridge and Smoky Mountains.
-It’s about 45 minutes from Buffalo Creek and the road is really bumpy up there but it’s only about 1.5 miles round trip to get to the bald and…wow.
+It’s about 45 minutes from Buffalo Creek and the road is really bumpy up there, but it’s only about 1.5 miles round trip to get to the bald and…wow.
 Go for sunrise.

 Waterrock Knob